tzyian/prep/topics/security/tls.md

 ---

 ## 2. TLS Handshake (Simplified)

-1. **ClientHello**
-   - Client sends supported TLS versions, cipher suites, random value.

-2. **ServerHello**
-   - Server picks protocol version, cipher suite, sends its random value.

-3. **Certificate**
-   - Server sends its X.509 certificate (contains public key, domain name, CA signature).
+1. Server sends its **certificate** (contains its public key + CA signature).

-4. **Key Exchange**
-   - Client & server agree on a shared secret:
-     - RSA (older): Client encrypts session key with server’s public key.
-     - ECDHE (modern): Diffie-Hellman key exchange with server’s public key.

-5. **Symmetric Session Key Established**
-   - Both sides derive the same session key (from randoms + key exchange).

-6. **Finished**
-   - Both sides confirm and switch to symmetric encryption.
+2. Browser checks the certificate chain back to a trusted CA.
+3. Browser uses the server’s **public key** to verify the TLS handshake (RSA/ECDHE).
+4. If valid, they agree on a **symmetric session key (AES)** for fast encrypted communication.

 ---